ivf-infertility.com home

-Male infertility is defined as the inability of a man to father a child.
+Male infertility is defined as the inability of a man to father a child despite regular unprotected intercourse.
+It affects one in 20 men.
+Furthermore, the male partner has suboptimal sperm parameters in nearly half of infertile couples.
+Most subfertile men defer having consultations because they perceive subfertility as a threat to their musculinity.
 Although male infertility may be associated with impotence, many infertile men have perfectly normal and happy sexual relationships.

 Male infertility can be classified into four main types:

-• Poor sperm quantity (oligospermia) or quality e.g. low motility (asthenozoospermia) or a high percentage of abnormal sperm (teratozoospermia).
+- Poor sperm quantity (oligospermia) or quality such as low motility (asthenozoospermia), or a high percentage of abnormal sperm (teratozoospermia) or multiple sperm defects termed oligoasthenoteratozoospermia (OATS).
 Antisperm antibodies, etc. This subgroup may account for about 90% of male infertility.

 In the majority of men suffering male infertility, physical and genital examinations reveal no cause of infertility, but in a few cases, it may reveal abnormalities such as poor facial and bodily hair, enlarged breasts, undescended testis, small testes or varicocele.